Mistire/GTSTv1/README.md

 # GTSTv1
-This will be the repo to store my notes for the **Cyber Securuty** course I'm taking
+This will be the repo to store my notes for the **Cyber Securuty** course I will be taking